tundish/blue_monday_78/bluemonday78/justin_19780116_fired/sorrows.rst

 [DRINKER_2]_

     There was for Vic.
 He used to move stuff back and forth.
-You know the kind of stuff I mean.
+You know the stuff I mean.
     Regular.
 All year round.

     The passengers were just for show, really.
 He does football tours too.
 So long as it's